-From Margaret on October 7th, 2011 in Kitchen Remodel
+From Dean Dowd on October 07, 2011 in Kitchen Remodel

 A kitchen renovation done right can be a glorious thing.
 In fact, a proper kitchen remodel can get you over 100 percent of a return on your investment.
 This is phenomenal.
 But many of us balk at the idea of spending the initial money, and go for smaller and less substantial improvements instead.